mr7495/COVID-CTset/README.md

 </p>

-Our dataset is constructed of two sections. **The first section is the raw data for each person.
-The second section includes training and validation data.** We converted the images to 32-bit float types on the TIFF format so that we could visualize them with regular monitors.
+Our dataset is constructed of two sections. **The first section includes training and validation data and the second section is the raw data for all the persons.** We converted the images to 32-bit float types on the TIFF format so that we could visualize them with regular monitors.
 Then we took the help of the clinical experts under the supervision of dr.sakhaei (Radiology Specialist) in the Negin medical center to select the infected patients' images that the infections were clear on them.
 We used these data for training and validating the trained networks.

 To report more real and accurate results, we separated the dataset into five folds for training and validation.
 Almost 20 percent of the patients with COVID19 were allocated for validation in each fold, and the rest were considered for training.
 Because the number of normal patients and images was more than the infected ones, we almost chose the number of normal images equal to the COVID-19 images to make the dataset balanced.
 Therefore the number of normal images that were considered for network validation was higher than the training images.